zkytony/relations-pomdp/corrsearch/experiments/domains/thor/README.md

 3. The POMDP agent outputs actions that get converted into Teleop commands for THOR

 4. 2D poses are mapped 1-to-1 between POMDP and THOR environment.

+### Issues with RoboThor

+1. Cannot retrieve information about walls

+2. Occlusion cannot be estimated correctly; There is no way to distinguish between a wall and an unreachable location

+3. Spatial correlation based on proximity won't be implementable because of reason 1; Two locations may be close in euclidean distance but actually be separated by a wall.

+4. Scalability: 0.25 is not manageable by the joint distribution.
+   0.5 is ok but likely does not scale to more objects.

+5. Overall the scene lacks information necessary to build a POMDP agent.
+The map is larger than desired for creating the distribution.